Jason-Pendley/ascii-Repo/README.md

 I took mine from a downloaded image on my desktop

-Remember to use your filr location and image name in the locations!
+Remember to use your file location and image name in the locations!